danielacraciun/scrape-rec/README.md

 4. Complete the `.env` as needed.
 Run `export $(cat .env)`
 5. Run your scraper with: `scrapy crawl <scraper_name>

+## Quick note:
+This makes use of a notification bot, through the `SpiderBotCallback`, you can disable it in the settings if you want no bot interaction (just data gathering).

 # Deployment:
 Remember to set database and bot specific variables as environment variable before starting!
 Open .env file and complete it, then run `source .env`